Altonhe/cli2ws/README.md

 # cli2ws
-cli2ws(command line to websocket) execute the command and send the result to client by websocket.
+cli2ws(command line to websocket) execute the command in a pseudo-terminal and send the result to client by websocket.
 ![](.github/assets/demo.gif)